FNALssi/spack-mpd/doc/Selection.md

-- The white check mark :white_check_mark: indicates what is required to invoke the command (i.e. `spack mpd build` requires MPD to be initialized, a selected project, and an active environment).
+- The white check mark :white_check_mark: indicates what is required to invoke the command (i.e. `spack mpd build` requires MPD to be initialized and a selected project).
 - The :x: symbol indicates what is forbidden in order to invoke the command (i.e. `spack mpd rm-project` requires MPD to be initialized, forbids that a project is selected, and forbids that an environment